commerceblock/elements/doc/build-osx.md

 Running
 -------

-Element is now available at `./src/ocean`
+Ocean is now available at `./src/ocean`

 Before running, it's recommended you create an RPC configuration file.